cdktf/cdktf-provider-cloudflare/docs/loadBalancer.csharp.md

 Configures the zero-downtime failover between origins within a pool when session affinity is enabled.

-Value `none` means no failover takes place for sessions pinned to the origin.
-Value `temporary` means traffic will be sent to another other healthy origin until the originally pinned origin is available; note that this can potentially result in heavy origin flapping.
-Value `sticky` means the session affinity cookie is updated and subsequent requests are sent to the new origin.
 This feature is currently incompatible with Argo, Tiered Cache, and Bandwidth Alliance.
-Available values: `none`, `temporary`, `sticky`.
+The supported values are:

+* `"none"`: No failover takes place for sessions pinned to the origin (default).
+* `"temporary"`: Traffic will be sent to another other healthy origin until the originally pinned origin is available; note that this can potentially result in heavy origin flapping.
+* `"sticky"`: The session affinity cookie is updated and subsequent requests are sent to the new origin.
+Note: Zero-downtime failover with sticky sessions is currently not supported for session affinity by header.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer#zero_downtime_failover LoadBalancer#zero_downtime_failover}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer#zero_downtime_failover LoadBalancer#zero_downtime_failover}

 ---